rajbos/rajbos.github.io/_posts/2016-01-23-integrate-sonarqube-with-tfs-2015-update-1-build-tasks.md

 In Jenkins, we used [OpenCover](https://github.com/OpenCover/opencover) to generate the coverage data, which integrates into the calls to the SonarQube runner.
 Its open souce, which is a big plus.

 ## Step 1:
 Create a new location on the server to place the coverage reports into.
-I've used `C:\OpenCover\` for this, and let OpenCover generate a file for each assembly where testing, using the name of the assembly as the filename for the xml report.
+I've used `C:\OpenCover\` for this, and let OpenCover generate a file for each assembly we're testing, using the name of the assembly as the filename for the xml report.

 ## Step 2:
 Add arguments to the SonarQube build step to tell Sonar where to find the coverage report.
 This needs to be done in the start step: